 Sugerencia: Frozen peas and broad beans suit this recipe just fine, but if it’s the right season and you can pick up fresh peas and beans, it’s well worth podding those and using them instead – you can’t beat that beautiful fresh taste.

 Italian vegetable stew with broad beans, peas & artichokes

-Al hacer clic en este enlace, saldrá del sitio web oficial de Royal Philips Healthcare ("Philips").
+Al hacer clic en este enlace, saldrá del sitio web oficial de Royal Philips ("Philips").
 Cualquier enlace que aparezca en nuestro sitio web y que conduzca a sitios de terceros se le ofrece solo para obtener ayuda y de ninguna manera representa una afiliación o promoción de la información disponible en estos sitios.
 Philips no representa ni garantiza ninguna información disponible en estos sitios web.